Couple at home doing home finances together

 Key takeaways:

-• Short-term loans can provide you with cash in an emergency.
+• Short-term loans could provide you with cash in an emergency.

 • Payday loans are one type of short-term loan, but they are an expensive way to borrow.